Tango see? Tango do?

 – On a “Do” Tango tour (and/or if your tour includes a dance class), regarding the shoes you will dance in: you will need to bring shoes with a smooth sole and very little traction.
 This is so that your feet can glide across the floor easily.
 You don’t need to buy tango shoes but making sure the bottom of the shoe is smooth is helpful.

-– You should also probably bring some cash in Argentine Pesos, in case you wish to buy additional food/drinks at the venues beyond the one drink and snack per person provided, and also in case you decide to stay at the milonga beyond the end of the tour, in which case you would need to pay for your own transport back to your accommodation.
+– You should also probably bring some cash in Argentine Pesos, in case you wish to buy additional drinks or food at the venues beyond the one drink per person provided, and also in case you decide to stay at the milonga beyond the end of the tour, in which case you would need to pay for your own transport back to your accommodation.

 – You may also want to bring some US Dollars cash on the tour, as they are accepted in most places, often at a very good rate – or perhaps your guide could even change some for you (but let us know in advance if you want to be sure of being able to change money with your guide).